 runs in warp direction for wovens and wale direction for knits.
 Runs parallel to selvage.
 Most stable direction due to warp yarns being stronger than weft or filling yarns.
 Direction that most garments are cut on to provide crisp appearance.

-A method to asses market potential by identifying Strengths, Weaknesses, Opportunities, and Threats.
+: A method to assess market potential by identifying Strengths, Weaknesses, Opportunities, and Threats.

 the application of science or a scientific method, or material used to achieve commercial or industrial goals.

 Total Quality Management